 AmeriCorps VISTA: In 2018, our AmeriCorps VISTA program operated across 27 states with 76 full-time national service participants, recruited 3,779 volunteers to build the capacities of local anti-hunger programs, and directly enabled 2,145 families to receive government nutrition assistance.
-Starting in the summer of 2019, we will have 21 year-long AmeriCorps VISTA members as well as 25 Summer Associates serving at organizations in New York and California.
+In the summer of 2019, we had 21 year-long AmeriCorps VISTA members as well as 25 Summer Associates serving at organizations in New York and California.

 Benefits Access: Our team works to connect low-income New Yorkers with benefits to access food across all five boroughs.
 Our staff screens individuals for federal nutrition assistance programs, and helps them through the application and recertification process.
 Our VISTA program also increases access to nutrition benefits nationwide.
-Our Benefits Access team connected more than 3,000 low-income New Yorkers with benefits to access food across four of the five boroughs.
-We also distributed more than 200,000 free Neighborhood Guides to Food and Assistance to over 550 agencies in 2018.
+In 2019, our team connected more than 2,550 food insecure New Yorkers with SNAP benefits.
+We also distributed more than 200,000 free Neighborhood Guides to Food and Assistance to over 550 agencies.

 Child Nutrition: Our child nutrition program works to ensure that every child in America has access to sufficient, nutritious food.
 By increasing participation in free summer meals and school breakfasts, we connect kids with the food they need in order to grow and thrive.
 We led successful efforts to get New York State Governor Andrew Cuomo to propose – and the State Legislature to enact into law – a mandate for all high-needs schools to serve breakfasts in first-period classrooms.
 As a result, hundreds of thousands of additional children state-wide will receive healthy breakfasts every school day.